-The scope for this deliverable is an analysis of relevant standards and identification of gaps between which standards are today available and what is lacking.
-It also deals with a possible revision of knowledge as gained in previous initiatives, including Research and Innovation projects and Internet of Things Large Scale Pilots, as well as envisioning of standardization tracks for the Gatekeeper project.
+The scope of this deliverable is an analysis of standards relevant to the GATEKEEPER project and identification of gaps between currently available standards and areas where standardisation would be relevant.
+It also deals with a possible revision of knowledge as gained in previous initiatives, including Research and Innovation projects and Internet of Things Large Scale Pilots, as well as envisioning of standardisation tracks for the GATEKEEPER project.

-The document is a deliverable of WP8 Standardization and certification mechanisms, more concretely of Task 8.1 Analysis of relevant standards and gaps identification, led by Funka.
-The relation between this WP and the rest of the Gatekeeper project is illustrated as follows:
+The document is a deliverable of WP8 Standardisation and certification mechanisms, more concretely of Task 8.1 Analysis of relevant standards and gaps identification, led by Funka.
+The relation between this WP and the rest of the GATEKEEPER project is illustrated as follows: